PGScatalog/pgsc_calc/README.md

 * Calculates PGS for all samples (linear sum of weights and dosages)
 * Creates a summary report to visualize score distributions and pipeline metadata (variant matching QC)

-### Features in development
+And optionally:

-- *Genetic Ancestry*: calculate similarity of target samples to populations in a reference dataset (e.g. [1000 Genomes (1000G)](http://www.nature.com/nature/journal/v526/n7571/full/nature15393.html), [Human Genome Diversity Project (HGDP)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7115999/)) using principal components analysis (PCA).
+- Genetic Ancestry: calculate similarity of target samples to populations in a reference dataset ([1000 Genomes (1000G)](http://www.nature.com/nature/journal/v526/n7571/full/nature15393.html)), using principal components analysis (PCA)
-- *PGS Normalization*: Using reference population data and/or PCA projections to report individual-level PGS predictions (e.g. percentiles, z-scores) that account for genetic ancestry.
+- PGS Normalization: Using reference population data and/or PCA projections to report individual-level PGS predictions (e.g. percentiles, z-scores) that account for genetic ancestry

 ## Quick start